dasginganinja/dark-lord-day/README.md

 ## Liability

 I'm not liable for anything that you may do with this extension, including usage and modification.
 Use at your own risk.

+## Contribution

+If you feel like making this better please go ahead and do so.
+Pull requests are welcomed.